Fire (The Jimi Hendrix Experience song)

 "Fire" is a song written by Jimi Hendrix and recorded by the Jimi Hendrix Experience in early 1967.
 It has been described as "an exercise in soul, psychedelic rock, and polyrhythmic jazz-inspired drumming" by AllMusic critic Matthew Greenwald.
+The song has often been described as a duet between Hendrix and his drummer, Mitch Mitchell.
 The song was remixed in stereo for the American release of the album.
 In 1969, it was released as a stereo single in the UK with the title "Let Me Light Your Fire".

 One of Hendrix's most popular songs, he frequently played it in concert.
 Several live recordings have been released and the original song is included on numerous Hendrix compilations, such as Smash Hits, Experience Hendrix: The Best of Jimi Hendrix, Voodoo Child: The Jimi Hendrix Collection, and Fire: The Jimi Hendrix Collection.

 Overview

 Despite its sexual overtones, the song had an innocuous origin.
 Noel Redding, bass player for the Experience, invited Hendrix to his mother's house on a cold New Year's Eve in Folkestone, England, after a performance.
 Hendrix asked Noel's mother if he could stand next to her fireplace to warm himself.
 She agreed, but her German Shepherd was in the way, so Hendrix let out with, "Aw, move over, Rover, and let Jimi take over".
 Hendrix later joked with the lyric: "Old Mother Hubbard went to the cupboard to find her poor dog a bone, but when she bent over Rover took over, 'cause Rover had a bone of his own!
 Shakespeare, page 35!"